Adya30/Adya30/README.md

 ---

 ### 👨‍💻 About Me
-🎓 Information Systems student at University of Jember 💻 Interested in Frontend Development, UI/UX Design, and Database Management 🌱 Currently learning React, TailwindCSS, and PostgreSQL 🚀 Active in various campus organizations & tech communities ⚡ Fun fact: Enjoy exploring design and creating small open-source projects
+-🎓 Information Systems student at University of Jember -💻 Interested in Frontend Development, UI/UX Design, and Database Management -🌱 Currently learning TailwindCSS, and PostgreSQL
+-🚀 Active in various campus organizations & tech communities -⚡ Fun fact: Enjoy exploring design and creating small open-source projects
 ---

 ### 🛠️ Languages and Tools